-a.
-In-Room Discipline

-In-room discipline is a broad category of consequences which include, but are not limited to, additional study assignments, in-room detention during recess or other break periods, revocation of otherwise common privileges, and other effective minor disciplinary measures which can be imposed by any district personnel, but shall be overseen by the room teacher, if any, responsible for the supervision of that student during the imposition of the in-room disciplinary consequence.
-See Student Information and Policies Guide in the Student Handbook.

-b.
-Corporal Punishment

-Corporal punishment shall not be permitted in the Blue Springs R-IV School District.
+- a.
+In-Room Discipline In-room discipline is a broad category of consequences which include, but are not limited to, additional study assignments, in-room detention during recess or other break periods, revocation of otherwise common privileges, and other effective minor disciplinary measures which can be imposed by any district personnel, but shall be overseen by the room teacher, if any, responsible for the supervision of that student during the imposition of the in-room disciplinary consequence.
+See Student Information and Policies Guide in the Student Handbook. b.
+Corporal Punishment Corporal punishment shall not be permitted in the Blue Springs R-IV School District. - c.
+In-School Detention In-school detention is the removal of a violating student from his regular school environment.

-c.
-Seclusion, Isolation, and Restraint (June, 2011)

-It is the policy of the Board of Education that seclusion, isolation, and restraint should:

-- 1. Not be viewed as a behavior change or intervention strategy; - 2.
-Be implemented only in response to emergency or crisis situations and as a matter of last resort; - 3.
-Be utilized only by trained personnel; and - 4.
-Be accompanied by district-wide, proactive, positive supports to prevent the need of their use.
-This policy applies to all students and staff.
-The Board hereby incorporates into this Policy the procedural guidelines located in Appendix 5 (24) Pages 1-6, which are consistent with and satisfy the requirements of Missouri law RSMo 160.263.
-Rev. 6/11 d.
-In-School Suspension (September, 2001)

-In-School Suspension is the removal of a violating student from his regular school environment.
 The student shall remain within a designated area and shall continue his or her studies and testing in supervised solitude.
 In-house detention shall be imposed by the building principal or by the superintendent or his administrative designee.
-See Student Information and Policies Guide in the Student Handbook.

-- e.
-Suspension (August, 2004) - 1.
-The term "suspension" refers to an exclusion from school that will not exceed a specific period of time and shall be subject to the due process procedures set forth for "suspensions." - Ten (10) school days or less: A suspension of ten (10) days or less is the removal of the violating student from school property for that length of time determined and may be imposed by the building principal, the superintendent or his administrative designee, pursuant to the procedures set forth in Section 5.65 (2) (b), infra. - Students shall not be allowed to participate in extracurricular activities, attend any school function, or be on any Blue Springs School District property during the length of the suspension.
+See Student Information and Policies Guide in the Student Handbook. - d.
+Suspension The term "suspension" refers to an exclusion from school that will not exceed a specific period of time and shall be subject to the due process procedures set forth for "suspensions." - 1.
+Ten (10) school days or less: A suspension of ten (10) days or less is the removal of the violating student from school property for that length of time determined and may be imposed by the building principal, the superintendent or his administrative designee, pursuant to the procedures set forth in Section 5.65(2)(b), infra.

+Students shall not be allowed to participate in extracurricular activities, attend any school function, or be on any Blue Springs School District property during the length of the suspension.
 Suspension may be extended if a student is found to be on school property or in attendance at a school function while on suspension.

 Any student who is suspended for violation of a Safe Schools Act offense shall not be allowed within 1000 feet of District property unless residing within that distance or given prior permission by District officials.
 In such case the parent/guardian must request permission in writing and accompany the student if permission is granted.
 Students violating this provision shall be subject to further disciplinary action.

-Rev. 12/2001, 8/ 2004 - 2.
-Eleven (11) to one hundred eighty (180) school days: A suspension of eleven (11) to one hundred eighty (180) school days is the removal of the violating student from school property for that length of time determined and may be imposed by the superintendent, who may consider the recommendation of his administrative designee.
+2. Eleven (11) to one hundred eighty (180) school days: A suspension of eleven (11) to one hundred eighty (180) school days is the removal of the violating student from school property for that length of time determined and may be imposed by the superintendent, who may consider the recommendation of his administrative designee.
 This consequence shall conform to the procedure set forth in Section 5.65 (2) (b), infra.